NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

   ### ValueSet expand with property 'exists' filter operation (value=false)

   This request is appropriate for NCI Thesaurus and finds concepts from the included list that do NOT have the Contributing_Source property.

+The expected result will include C48670 (Controlled Substance) and C21282 (Lyase Gene) which lack the Contributing_Source property, while excluding C48672
+  (Schedule I Substance) and C2991 (Disease or Disorder) which do have Contributing_Source properties with various values.
 ```
   cat << EOF > parameters.txt
   {